Climate Action Partners program

 The City of Surrey’s Senior Energy Specialist analyzed the emission reduction and monetary opportunities of using Renewable Natural Gas, produced by the Surrey Biofuel Facility, in the City’s operations while also investigating new supply opportunities for organic feedstock from agricultural sources.

-We’ve partnered with Lonsdale Energy Corporation to determine the feasibility of injecting hydrogen into the natural gas system in North Vancouver.
-This project could help pave the way to lower greenhouse gas (GHG) emissions in all of the communities we serve.
+We’ve also partnered with Lonsdale Energy Corporation to determine the feasibility of injecting hydrogen into the energy system in the District of North Vancouver.

 The Regional District of Kootenay Boundary’s Senior Energy Specialist is working to identify opportunities to reduce emissions from transportation, such as reviewing electric vehicle infrastructure and natural gas opportunities for truck fleets.

 This includes piloting electric vehicles and organizing an opportunity for staff in Trail to test drive an electric vehicle.

 We’re collaborating with the Vancouver Fraser Port Authority to advance the Port’s readiness for LNG bunkering, to help decrease global emissions in the marine transportation sector.
 Their Senior Energy Specialist is also exploring opportunities to reduce emissions using natural gas in port trucking activities.